Mommatown Accounts Overview

 This page serves to help provide information about user-account structure.
 You can also log in to Mommatown under a "fake" test account to see what a family using the Mommatown services looks like.
 Simply go to our signin page and log in with username and password.

 To register on Mommatown, you simply sign up, providing a "handle", a username, password, and a valid email address.
 Nothing else is required.
 Our community moderation, and your own family moderation, takes care of child safety.

 Adult account - Accounts created for individuals 18 and over are considered parental accounts, unless another adult specifies the 18 and over account is a child within the family.

-Moderation within a family - An adult (parental) account which has created an under-18-limited-access or under-18-full-access account can see and read all content received by or created by the under-18 individual.
+Moderation within a family - An adult (parental) account which has created another family account (whether adult or child) can see and read all content received by or created by the other individual.